VE7RKA

 Additionally, transmissions originating on the link ports can be identified by a single short beep.
 Again there are 2 distinctive tones used for the 2 ports.
 The lower tone indicates the transmission originated from the IRLP port while higher tone indicates the transmission originated from the Salmon Arm link.

 Remember that these codes only apply to the local repeater and its links.
 For a link to be complete you must also tell the device at the far end what you want to do.
+(The link to Salmon Arm is currently inoperable due to a bad controller board)

 In the case of Salmon Arm, you must also tell the Salmon Arm repeater to connect its UHF link port to the VHF port.
 The codes to do this are: